I am…

 I grew up on a typical small East Tennessee farm, where I learned all my work ethics.
 We started with Tobacco, Chickens, and eventually moved to Cows.
 We would also raise a 2-acre plus garden as well as process a good deal of our own beef and pork as well as pick blackberries.

-Side bit, I am a EIGHTH generation Tennessean via Whitaker name.
+Side bit, I am a EIGHTH+ generation Tennessean via Whitaker name.
 Before that the whitaker name is attached to Lancaster England.
 Neat bits on internet to learn about the preacher that married pocahontas to her husband.
-He was the uncle to most first sets of whitaker’s that came to America.
+Theirs a lot of disagreement on the matter of what and who, especailly among the indians or Native Americans.
+He (Alexander W.) was the uncle to most first sets of whitaker’s that came to America.
 Meaning I can get SAR status just on one whitaker side.
-Many others whitakers migrated after the first set my heritage is from the first group.
+Many others whitaker’s migrated after the first set my heritage is from the first group.
 Wish others could have the that ability to trace their back like that.
-My mothers side also can go back pretty far in tennessee to the revolution, and sea crossings.
+My mothers side also can go back pretty far in tennessee to the revolution era, and sea crossings.

 I have always been very passionate about learning and solving problems.
 As a child, I was fascinated with how things worked, and was persistent in attaining knowledge from everywhere.
 People would often tell my mother she had an engineer on her hands.
 I have continued this path of exploration and learning into my professional life.
 Growing up, I would often disassemble things around the house and farm.
 I began assembling them for fun, and using the parts in re-purposing them for whatever the flavor of the days was.
 For example, I took a motor out of hand vacuum that I found in a wrecked car and used it for a homemade “Dremel” as I couldn’t afford a real one.